-We have revised the section What amounts to substantial interference? to refer to the Court of Appeal decision in Emmett v Sisson (Rev 1) EWCA Civ 64.
+We have revised the section What amounts to substantial interference? to refer to the High Court decision in Bradley and another v Heslin and another EWHC 3267 (Ch).

 Easements: interference and remedies